InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Introduction

 To address the above generalization challenges, particularly robustness against dynamic scene variations, we propose InternVLA-A1.
-As depicted in \Cref{fig:teaser}, our model features a novel architecture integrating understanding, imagination, and action.
-InternVLA-A1 combines the semantic reasoning of MLLMs with the prediction capability of a World Model-style imagination module.
-This design effectively bridges the gap between semantics and physical dynamics, facilitating foresight-aware action generation.
-Furthermore, to provide the diversity needed for robustness under scene variations, we build a \textit{Data Pyramid} that composes complementary data sources: large-scale open-source robot data for broad scene understanding and physical priors, simulated synthetic data for scalable and controllable coverage of diverse scenes, and a small amount of specialized real-robot data for calibrating action execution in the real world.
-By incorporating simulation into training as a scalable source of variation, we can expand coverage over long-tail scene configurations at low cost.
-At the same time, we avoid the pitfalls of simulation-only learning by anchoring the policy with real-robot data, which helps correct transfer discrepancies arising from real-world sensing and physical interactions.
-We validate InternVLA-A1 through extensive experiments on real-world tasks and simulation benchmarks, and observe consistent improvements over strong VLA baselines.
-Specifically, InternVLA-A1 outperforms baselines like $\pi_0$ and GR00T N1.5 by a significant margin, showing a 14.5\% increase in success rates for daily tasks and dominant performance in dynamic tasks, with improvements of 40\% for Express Sorting and 73.3\% for In-motion Ingredient Picking.
+As depicted in \Cref{fig:teaser}, our model features a novel architecture integrating understanding, generation, and action.
+InternVLA-A1 combines the semantic reasoning of MLLMs with the prediction capability of a World Model-style imagination module, effectively bridging the gap between semantics and physical dynamics to facilitate foresight-aware action generation.
+Furthermore, we train InternVLA-A1 on three complementary data sources: large-scale simulated robot trajectories, real-robot demonstrations, and egocentric human videos.
+This joint training recipe enables scalable diversity from simulation, grounds action execution with real-robot interactions to reduce the sim-to-real gap, and enriches visual representations from human videos to better capture complex manipulations.
+By combining these three sources in a unified training pipeline, InternVLA-A1 benefits from scalable variation without sacrificing physical fidelity, leading to improved robustness and real-world transfer.
+We validate InternVLA-A1 through extensive experiments on 12 real-world tasks and a simulation benchmarks, and observe consistent improvements over strong VLA baselines.
+Specifically, InternVLA-A1 surpasses $\pi_{0.5}$ with a +4.4\% improvement on real-world static tasks and +2.6\% gain on the RoboTwin 2.0 simulation benchmark, alongside a substantial +26.7\% boost on real-world dynamic tasks.